Calling Test

 In six months — or six years — you will look back at this moment differently.

 Many people who have been fired describe it as the best thing that ever happened to them.
 Not because the firing was good — but because what came after was better than what came before.
+The fired teacher who became a counselor.
+The laid-off executive who started a nonprofit.
+The terminated employee who finally pursued the dream they had been too comfortable to chase.

 A Prayer After Getting Fired